Return of Iraqis seen as easing threat from Syria camp - WTMJ

 By LOLITA C. BALDOR

-SHADDADI, Syria (AP) — The Iraqi government for the first time is expected to bring home about 100 Iraqi families from a sprawling camp in Syria next week, a move that U.S. officials see as a hopeful sign in a long-frustrated effort to repatriate thousands from the camp, known as a breeding ground for young insurgents.
+SHADDADI, Syria (AP) — The Iraqi government is expected to bring home about 100 Iraqi families from a sprawling camp in Syria next week, a first-time move that U.S. officials see as a hopeful sign in a long-frustrated effort to repatriate thousands from a site known as a breeding ground for young insurgents.

-“It would be the first step in many such repatriations, and I think that’s going to be the key to bringing down the population in the al-Hol camp, and indeed in other camps across the region,” McKenzie told reporters traveling with him into Syria, where he met with troops and commanders.
-“Nations need to bring back their citizens, repatriate them, reintegrate them, deradicalize them when necessary and make them productive elements of society.”
+“It would be the first step in many such repatriations, and I think that’s going to be the key to bringing down the population in the al-Hol camp, and indeed in other camps across the region,” McKenzie told reporters traveling with him, “Nations need to bring back their citizens, repatriate them, reintegrate them, deradicalize them when necessary and make them productive elements of society.”

-A senior U.S. official said the transfer of people from the camp in northeast Syria is one of a number of issues the U.S. and Iraqi governments are discussing as they work out a roadmap for future diplomatic and military relations.
-It came up during meetings on Thursday, when McKenzie made an unannounced stop in Baghdad.
-The official spoke on condition of anonymity to discuss internal deliberations.
+A U.S. official said the transfer of people from the camp in northeast Syria is one of a number of issues the U.S. and Iraqi governments are discussing as they work out a road map for future diplomatic and military relations.
+The issue came up during meetings on Thursday, when McKenzie stopped in Baghdad, the Iraqi capital.
+The official was not authorized to public discuss internal deliberations and spoke on condition of anonymity.

 Iraqi leaders earlier this year talked about repatriating some of their citizens, but did not follow through.
-So the plans for next week have been met with a bit of skepticism, and it appeared unclear if it would be a game-changing first step or a one-time deal.
+So the plans for next week have been met with a bit of skepticism, and it appeared unclear whether it might be more than a one-time deal.

 The al-Hol camp is home to as many as 70,000 people — mostly women and children — who have been displaced by the civil war in Syria and the battle against the Islamic State group.
 As many as half are Iraqis.
 About 10,000 foreigners are housed in a secure annex, and many in the camp remain die-hard IS supporters.